me0wg4ming/Spy-vanilla/README.md

  # <b>MODIFIED Spy Addon for Turtle WoW by Meow - Got the whole addon to work again, if you find bugs just send me a PM</b>
 # Spy-vanilla for TurtleWoW
 # THIS ADDON WORKS ONLY PROPERLY WITH SUPERWOW! - https://github.com/balakethelock/SuperWoW

+# Additional Information: This addon was made to work on a PvP Server.
+If you are on a PvE server there might be chances that you get false detection warnings.

 Spy ported to vanilla WOW Spy-vanilla from: https://github.com/laytya/Spy-vanilla

 Version 1.1 - Fixed hunter pets being shown as enemy players in the frames. (works only with superwow)